Travel and Visa Renewal

-- Valid Form DS-2019 with a current travel signature (less than six months old)
+- Form DS-2019 showing Academic Training, updated program end date and a current travel signature (less than six months old)

 Delayed Entry into the U.S.

 Recently, individuals, especially those on OPT, have reported delays in entering the U.S. and being sent into what is commonly referred to as "Secondary Inspection".
-Multiple schools from around the U.S. have reported this issue and liaison assistance has been requested.
-If you have experienced delayed entry on more than one occassion while traveling to the U.S. as an F-1 or J-1 student, you may submit a DHS Traveler Redress Inquiry to resolve your difficulties.
+If you have experienced delayed entry on more than one occasion while traveling to the U.S. as an F-1 or J-1 student, you may submit a DHS Traveler Redress Inquiry to resolve your difficulties.

 Entering in Tourist Status

-Students should NEVER enter the U.S. in tourist immigration status.
-If your I-94 does not indicate “F-1, D/S” or “J-1, D/S”, visit the Glavin Office for guidance.
+Students should NEVER enter the U.S. in tourist (B1/B2) immigration status.
+If your most recent I-94 record does not indicate “F-1, D/S” or “J-1, D/S” or reflect your most recent entry date to the U.S., visit the Glavin Office to speak with an advisor for guidance.